 Lian He Ben Ji Claypot 联合本记砂煲饭 located at the corner of Chinatown Complex Food Centre is one of the most popular claypot rice stalls in Singapore (the other being New Lucky Claypot Rice at Holland Drive.)

-It has also made it as one of the 50 restaurants and hawker stalls in the 2018 Michelin Bib Gourmand Selection list.
+It has also made it as one of the hawker stalls in the Michelin Bib Gourmand Selection list.

 Mdm Lim runs Lian He Bin Ji with her sisters (and also a cousin), hence it earned the moniker “Sisters Claypot” or “Three Sisters’ Claypot Rice”.

-The average waiting time is accurately estimated by the service staff – can be anything from 30 minutes to more than an hours, as they have no shortage of customers.
+The average waiting time can be anything from 30 minutes to more than an hour, as they have no shortage of customers.
 When they tell you it is 1 hours 15 minutes, it is really about there.

 Some customers I saw walked away shocked after they heard the waiting time.
 So the recommendation is to get a drink or dessert from another stall, and make small talk with whoever is waiting with you.